 The success of your medical treatment depends on you.
 When your healthcare provider gives you a treatment plan, ask when you should expect to see results.
 Then, follow your plan.
 If your treatment does not work in the expected time, let your healthcare provider know.
 Psoriasis is a common disease, and it can respond to many different treatments.
 It depends on the location, size, and symptoms each person experiences.
-Some treatments are simple (tar-based therapies or topical steroids), and some are complex (new biologic medications or light therapy).
+Some treatments are simple (tar-based therapies or topical steroids).
+Other treatments are complex (new biologic medicines or light therapy).
 Your healthcare provider will need to personalize your treatment.
-Psoriasis frequently will get better with treatment, but later worsen if you stop treatment or if a new illness ocurs.
+Psoriasis will often get better with treatment.
+But it can get worse later if you stop treatment or if a new illness occurs.
 In most cases, you can get control of your psoriasis again.
 You will likely need to see your healthcare provider regularly about treatment options.

 Follow these steps to help manage your symptoms:

 Take baths to help soften scales.
-Use warm, not hot, water.
+Use warm water, not hot water.
 To avoid drying out your skin, limit each bath to about 15 minutes.
 Add bath oil or Dead Sea salts.

 After you bathe, apply lotion right away, while your skin is damp.
 Dry skin can make symptoms worse.

-Promptly seek treatment for any skin injuries because they can cause flare-ups.
+Seek treatment right away for any illnesses or skin injuries because they can cause flare-ups.

 Manage your stress, and use relaxation techniques.

-Expose your psoriatic skin to sunlight for 5 minutes a day, except if you feel that sun exposure makes your psoriasis worse.
+Expose your psoriatic skin to sunlight for 5 minutes a day.
+But don’t do this if you feel that sun exposure makes your psoriasis worse.
 Use sunscreen on the normal, unaffected skin, but avoid sunburns.

 Use over-the-counter hydrocortisone cream for itching to reduce scaling for active outbreaks.
-Consult with your healthcare provider for long-term use.
+Ask your healthcare provider about long-term use.